© 2024 WHRO Public Media

 The Suffolk 2045 plan has been in development for more than two years, and has drawn criticism from residents concerned that the city and its roadways are not ready for more growth.

 The plan includes a broad range of topics and dozens of objectives to tackle in the coming years.
-One of those is a transportation master plan, which Suffolk Comprehensive Planning Manager Keith Cannaday said would help “make those hard choices on where we invest in transportation improvements, and are we investing enough.”
+One of those is a transportation master plan, which Suffolk Comprehensive Planning Manager Keith Cannady said would help “make those hard choices on where we invest in transportation improvements, and are we investing enough.”

-Cannaday told WHRO that “you can’t really get down into the details of managing transportation” in a broad comprehensive plan, and that the city has been working on a transportation plan.
+Cannady told WHRO that “you can’t really get down into the details of managing transportation” in a broad comprehensive plan, and that the city has been working on a transportation plan.

 But council members like Timothy Johnson felt those details needed to be highlighted and considered.